saumojit/SpringBoot-JDBC-First/README.md

 Postgresql : External DB - Required files : maven dependecy add to pom.xml and application.properties
 For external db , add external db dependency and then change the application.properties for configuration

-* As of now , Code supports only one connection to one DB
+Note : As of now , Code supports only one connection to one DB

 JDBC Template --> 1. query() <RowMapper> 2.update()